aws-observability/aws-otel-java-instrumentation/RELEASING.md

 adding/modifying the public APIs.

 Steps:
 1. Create a branch from the release that you want to patch.
-It should follow the convention `release-<major>.<minor>.x`.
-E.g.: if you want to patch release 1.21.0, the name of the branch should be `release-1.21.x`.
+It should follow the convention `release/v<major>.<minor>.x`.
+E.g.: if you want to patch release 1.21.0, the name of the branch should be `release/v1.21.x`.
 1. Mark the branch as protected.
 1. Modify the source code/dependencies.
 You can only update the patch version of opentelemetry dependencies.
 1. Optionally prepare patches that can be applied to opentelemetry-java and opentelemetry-java-instrumentation.
 Use the sufix `-adot` in the